About this listing

 You will have one bedroom to yourself and three bathrooms to share with other guests - if there are any.
-I have my own bathroom for myself.
+We have our own bathroom for ourselves.
 The dogs will not be in your space unless you invite them.
 The way the house is situated, your room is way down the hall from the rest of the house, so it is quite private.
 The kitchen, decks, and living room are all available to you.
 I have a cozy, quiet back deck with tons of plants, morning sun, and a bistro table for meals; while the front deck has the panoramic view and jacuzzi.

 - The bed is queen sized and made with soft clean linens (I have professional housekeepers) and a down comforter and two pillows.

 - The closet is available for your clothes while you stay.

 - There are windows (with blinds and/or curtains) facing east and west.

 - I offer self-service breakfast (muesli/granola) and fruit and a non-dairy milk, coffee and tea, and there is space in the refrigerator for you.